-Satisfy Your Love And Belonging Needs
+Satisfy Your Love and Belonging Needs: Insights from Maslow’s Hierarchy

 Many individuals find themselves desiring to feel loved and wanted by those in their life.
 This desire might be part of what psychologists call "love and belonging needs."
 Studies show that social connection is essential for mental and physical well-being, and feeling cared for by those in your life can be a part of social connection.